o1-labs/proof-systems/book/specifications/kimchi/template.md

 Kimchi currently generates the URS based on the circuit, and attach it to the index.
 So each circuit can potentially be accompanied with a different URS.
 On the other hand, Mina reuses the same URS for multiple circuits ([see zkapps for more details](https://minaprotocol.com/blog/what-are-zkapps)).
 ```

 **`Domain`**.
 A domain large enough to contain the circuit and the zero-knowledge rows (used to provide zero-knowledge to the protocol).
-Specifically, the smallest subgroup in our field that has order greater or equal to `n + ZK_ROWS`. subgroup TODO: what if the domain is larger than the URS?
+Specifically, the smallest subgroup in our field that has order greater or equal to `n + ZK_ROWS`, with `n` is the number of gates in the circuit.
+TODO: what if the domain is larger than the URS?

 **`Shifts`**.
 As part of the permutation, we need to create `PERMUTS` shifts.
 To do that, the following logic is followed (in pseudo code):